-In independent research, doctors in Iran commented on a case history of a patient treated with Platelet Rich Plasma injections for frozen shoulder.
+In independent research, doctors writing in the journal The archives of bone and joint surgery commented on a case history of a patient treated with Platelet Rich Plasma injections for frozen shoulder.

 The doctors noted that Platelet-rich plasma can produce collagen and growth factors, which increases stem cells and consequently enhances the healing.